mahfuz225bd/naztech-intern-java-class-notes/JAVA/Day 01 - 27 Aug - Java/index.md

 - Go to >> [https://spring.io/tools](https://spring.io/tools).
 - Go to >> _Spring Tools 4 for Eclipse_ section.
-- Download version _4.19.1 - Windows x86_64_ or based on your OS.
+- Choose _4.19.1 - Windows x86_64_ to download or other option based on your OS.
 - Extracting Spring Tools
 - Run 'Hello World' using Spring Tools

-_Note: If you have any further confusion, please follow some youtube video or read some blog post._
+_Note: If you have any further confusion, follow some youtube video or read some blog post._

 #### Home Work